 - Uses access to sensitive and/or not yet public university related information only in the performance of the responsibilities of position and exercises care to prevent unnecessary disclosure to others.

 Minimum Qualifications (Knowledge, Skills, Abilities, Education, Experience, Certifications, Licensure)

-- Master’s Degree in clinical social work (MSW) and licensure in Massachusetts for independent practice of clinical social work (LICSW); plus five (5) years post Master’s experience to include administering programs, and experience in rape crisis services and/or violence prevention.
+- Master’s Degree in public health, higher education, social work or related field plus five or more years progressive related experience to include administering comparable programs, and experience in rape crisis services and/or violence prevention.

 - Ability to effectively manage and respond to high risk crisis and safety situations.

 - Proven ability to lead critical and strategic planning, organize and manage concurrent priorities and projects including fiscal management, grant-writing, and outreach informed by best practice, federal and state laws, and compliance requirements.